bluerobotics/bluerobotics.github.io/besc/index.md

 This example uses the Arduino Servo library to control the speed controller.
 This provides an update rate of 50 Hz and can use any pin on the Arduino board as the "servoPin".

+**Note:** If you power the Arduino before powering the ESC, then the ESC will miss the initialization step and won't start.
+Power them up at the same time, power the ESC first, or press "reset" on the Arduino after applying power to the ESC.

 ~~~~~~~~~~ cpp
 #include <Servo.h>